 Prerequisite: Incoming students should have an undergraduate degree in nutritional science, dietetics, biochemistry, or other closely related field.
 The following courses are required before beginning graduate level courses.
 Prerequisite courses do not count towards the 30 credit hours on the study list.

 Taught Hour Course Number Course Title

-W 2.0 NDFS 424 Nutrition Through the Life Cycle

 F, Sp 4.0 NDFS 435 Nutritional Biochemistry

-F, W, Sp, Su 3.0 Stats 121 Principles of Statistics

 F, W, Sp 3.0 Chem 481 Biochemistry

 Requirements: The following is the core required course work for an MS with a Nutritional Science emphasis.